Secure CheckoutPersonal information is secured with SSL technology.

 - Written by leading international experts

-Undergraduates, postgraduates, researchers, industry professionals working in the field of crystal engineering
+Undergraduates, postgraduates, researchers, and industry professionals working in the field of crystal engineering

 1. Taxonomy of metal-organic materials as an aid to crystal engineering